Happy Trails (album): Album content

 The second side of the album contains "Mona", another Bo Diddley song, and two instrumental compositions by Duncan, "Maiden of the Cancer Moon" and "Calvary", all of which segue.
 The three songs were originally parts of a single continuous live performance.
 Both Cipollina and Duncan take guitar solos on "Mona".
 The live recording of "Calvary" was abridged shortly after the end of "Maiden of the Cancer Moon" and a studio version was recorded and substituted.
 The ironic comment at the beginning of side two, "This here next one's rock 'n' roll," was also added in the studio.

 The lead guitar on "Maiden of the Cancer Moon" is played by Cipollina.
 This is clearly a scored piece, as opposed to the improvisational guitar playing on "Mona."

 "Calvary" was originally called the "F-Sharp Thing".
 It has been described as "acid-flamenco", but it is definitely not flamenco music.
 It does resemble orchestral or symphonic music, and it is not readily classifiable as rock, jazz or blues.
 In the studio, Quicksilver took the themes of Duncan's piece and redid them with an extended introduction, a different cadenza by Duncan, guitar and bass feedback, a brief interlude that rises out of the feedback, and a closing melody, played staccato, that fades out.
 There are a variety of percussion instruments used besides the standard drum kit: tympani, a tam-tam, a whip, tubular bells, bar chimes (or perhaps the newly invented mark tree), a triangle or a bell, and güiro.
-In addition, Duncan lays down his electric guitar to play an acoustic guitar during the brief interlude, and then takes up the electric one again.
+In addition, Duncan lays down his electric guitar to play an acoustic guitar during the brief interlude, and then takes up the electric once again.
 The band also sings wordless vocals in harmony.
-Duncan shouts, "Call it anything you want!", and the track begins and fades out with "shhh" vocals.
-The album sleeve says that "Calvary" was recorded "live" at Golden State Recorders, meaning that none of this was dubbed.
+Duncan shouts, "Call it anything you want!", while the track begins and fades out with "shhh" vocals.
+The album sleeve says that "Calvary" was recorded "live" at Golden State Recorders, meaning that nothing was overdubbed.
 There was also substantial editing and additional overdubbing done at Golden State Recorders to both sides of the record.

 As a coda, the band performs the theme tune from Roy Rogers' western television show, which lends its title to the album.
 "Happy Trails" has "clip-clop percussion, piano and drawling vocals by Elmore[.]"
 There is no bass on this track; Freiberg plays a honky-tonk piano part.